argoproj/argo-workflows/docs/metrics.md

 ## Introduction

+Argo emits a certain number of controller metrics that inform on the state of the controller at any given time.
+Furthermore, users can also define their own custom metrics to inform on the state of their Workflows.

 Custom prometheus metrics can be defined to be emitted on a `Workflow`- and `Template`-level basis.
 These can be useful for many cases; some examples: